nfriend/google-translate-xlf/README.md

 # google-translate-xlf
 A command-line utility to automatically translate .xlf translation files using Google Translate

+:warning: **I no longer maintain this repository.** Use at your own risk. :warning:

 ## Installation

 This is a command-line utility.
 To install this utility, run: